-The typical asking rate per listing is in the $20's per square foot per year.
-The Energy Corridor region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $5 per sqft per year.
-That's a 17% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Energy Corridor submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $21 per sqft per year.

-Compared to the rest of the Houston Metro market, the Energy Corridor region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Houston Metro market, the Energy Corridor submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 51 listings have been posted online, so you'll want to check back regularly for new listings.
-About 45% of the listings in the Energy Corridor are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 155 listings have been listed, so you'll want to check back regularly for new listings.
+About 19% of the available leases in the Energy Corridor are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 24,580 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are around 5 stories.
-Most buildings in this area were built in 1983 and are Class A.
+Even though the median size is 5,190 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are around 5 floors.
+Most buildings in this region were built in 1983 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
+This area is fairly equally mixed residential and commercial.
 Manufacturing is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Energy Corridor residents.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Energy Corridor occupants.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.